open-contracting/standard/standard/docs/en/schema/reference.md

 **(1) At the release level** - used to point backwards to prior processes, such as planning or framework establishment.

-**(2) At the contract level** - used to point onwards to sub-contracts, renewal or replacement processes that relate solely to the particular contract the property appears in.
+**(2) At the contract level** - used to point onward to sub-contracts, renewal or replacement processes that relate solely to the particular contract the property appears in.

 As well as providing this machine-readable link between processes, publishers may also provide links to human-readable documentation in the relevant ```documents``` blocks.
 For example: